drupal-composer/drupal-scaffold/README.md

 The `initial` hash lists files that should be copied over only if they do not exist in the destination.
 The key specifies the path to the source file, and the value indicates the path to the destination file.

+The `dev` hash lists files that should be copied over only if they do not exist in the destination and if the dev packages are installed.

 ## Limitation